10.00am – 11.00am | Saturday 26 October | IMAX Melbourne Museum

 Note: Enjoy discounted access to Melbourne Museum after this screening.

 Children attending this screening gain free entry to the Melbourne Museum, while adult entry to the Melbourne Museum is just $7.50 with the purchase of this IMAX ticket.
+Simply present or purchase your tickets for this screening at the IMAX box office to access this Museum offer.

 Thanks to all EFFA 2019 partners for their generous supporting in making this year’s festival possible, including major partner, Bank Australia, government partner, City of Darebin, and supporting partner Monash University.